ivandamg/DetectionGeneInterruption/README.md

 # 4. Plot the gene interruptions.

-R markdown tutorial of plotting gene interruptions in several strains.
+R markdown tutorial of plotting gene interruptions and show some statistics of several strains.